Historic Preservation FAQs

 - The National Register is a list of buildings and sites of local, state, or national importance.
 This program is administered by the National Park Service through the California Office of Historic Preservation.
 The National Register has no connection to the San Francisco Planning Dept., although many of San Francisco's individual Landmarks and Historic Districts are also listed on the National Register.
 Buildings listed in the National Register can gain significant tax savings by following the Secretary of Interior Standards for Rehabilitation.
 For more information, visit the website or National Register's online database to search for listed San Francisco properties or Historic Districts.

-The six Article 11 Conservation Districts are located exclusively in San Francisco's downtown core area.
+The Article 11 Conservation Districts are located exclusively in San Francisco's downtown core area.
 Buildings within the Conservation Districts are designated as significant or contributory and categorized as I, II, III, IV, V buildings based on architectural significance.
 Proposed alterations to these buildings are subject to a separate application and review process.
-Click to download a map (PDF) and see Preservation Bulletin #10 for more information on Article 11 Conservation Districts.

-The SF Property Information Map (PIM) inlcudes a Historic Preservation subsection with details on a specific address.
+The SF Property Information Map (PIM) includes a Historic Preservation subsection with details on a specific address.
 Another resource is the California Historical Resources Inventory Database (CHRID) which includes all Article 10 and 11 properties and all properties listed in the California or National Registers.
-Or, please visit or call the Public Information Counter where a planner can determine whether or not your property is listed in a register or is a known historic resource.

 Historic designation of any kind does not impact property taxes unless you have an active Mills Act contract with the City.
 The Mills Act is used to lower property taxes of qualified historic resources.